ashikkhan34/dahsboard-task/README.md

-# This is Dashboard design
+# This is the Admin Panel for the Call Center

 ## Project Overview
 **Dashboard App** is a responsive admin panel built with **Next.js**, **React**, and **Tailwind CSS**.